 Wednesday June 10: Departure

-This morning we travel by coach to Newquay airport for our mid-morning flight to London Heathrow, where the tour ends.
+This morning we travel by coach to Newquay airport for our mid-morning flight to London Gatwick, where the tour ends.
 (B)

 A garden and art historian, formerly the Senior Curator of the Nicholson Museum at the University of Sydney.